SaumyaSingh1/Demo-Of-Session/mergeSort.md

 Applications of Merge Sort

-1.Merge Sort is useful for sorting linked lists in O(nLogn) time.In the case of linked lists, the case is different mainly
+1.Merge Sort is useful for sorting linked lists in O(nLogn) time.
+In the case of linked lists, the case is different mainly
 due to the difference in memory allocation of arrays and linked lists.
 Unlike arrays, linked list nodes may not be adjacent
 in memory.
 Unlike an array, in the linked list, we can insert items in the middle in O(1) extra space and O(1) time.
 Therefore,
 the merge operation of merge sort can be implemented without extra space for linked lists.